Gasoline: Octane rating

 Spark-ignition engines are designed to burn gasoline in a controlled process called deflagration.
 However, the unburned mixture may autoignite by pressure and heat alone, rather than igniting from the spark plug at exactly the right time, causing a rapid pressure rise that can damage the engine.
 This is often referred to as engine knocking or end-gas knock.
 Knocking can be reduced by increasing the gasoline's resistance to autoignition, which is expressed by its octane rating.
+A detailed analysis further explores the conditions where premium fuel provides actual performance benefits versus when it is unnecessary.

 Octane rating is measured relative to a mixture of 2,2,4-trimethylpentane (an isomer of octane) and n-heptane.
 There are different conventions for expressing octane ratings, so the same physical fuel may have several different octane ratings based on the measure used.
 One of the best known is the research octane number (RON).

 The octane rating of typical commercially available gasoline varies by country.
 In Finland, Sweden, and Norway, 95 RON is the standard for regular unleaded gasoline and 98 RON is also available as a more expensive option.

 In the United Kingdom, over 95 percent of gasoline sold has 95 RON and is marketed as Unleaded or Premium Unleaded.
 Super Unleaded, with 97/98 RON and branded high-performance fuels (e.g., Shell V-Power, BP Ultimate) with 99 RON make up the balance.
 Gasoline with 102 RON may rarely be available for racing purposes.

 In the U.S., octane ratings in unleaded fuels vary between 85 and 87 AKI (91–92 RON) for regular, 89–90 AKI (94–95 RON) for mid-grade (equivalent to European regular), up to 90–94 AKI (95–99 RON) for premium (European premium).

 As South Africa's largest city, Johannesburg, is located on the Highveld at 1753 m above sea level, the Automobile Association of South Africa recommends 95-octane gasoline at low altitude and 93-octane for use in Johannesburg because "The higher the altitude the lower the air pressure, and the lower the need for a high octane fuel as there is no real performance gain".

-Octane rating became important as the military sought higher output for aircraft engines in the late 1930s and the 1940s.
+Octane rating became important as the military sought higher output for aircraft engines in the late 1920s and the 1940s.
 A higher octane rating allows a higher compression ratio or supercharger boost, and thus higher temperatures and pressures, which translate to higher power output.
 Some scientists even predicted that a nation with a good supply of high-octane gasoline would have the advantage in air power.
 In 1943, the Rolls-Royce Merlin aero engine produced 1320 hp using 100 RON fuel from a modest 27 l displacement.
 By the time of Operation Overlord, both the RAF and USAAF were conducting some operations in Europe using 150 RON fuel (100/150 avgas), obtained by adding 2.5 percent aniline to 100-octane avgas.
 By this time, the Rolls-Royce Merlin 66 was developing 2000 hp using this fuel.